TOMToolkit/tom_base/docs/customization/encrypted_model_fields.rst

         (not set)
     {% endif %}

-The partial renders a masked input of fixed length; the real value is only injected into the DOM when the user clicks the reveal icon.
+The partial renders a masked input of fixed length.
+Be aware that the plaintext is embedded in the rendered HTML from the start: the partial stores it in a ``data-`` attribute on the element, and clicking the reveal icon only toggles its *visibility* — it does not fetch the value on demand.
+Only use this partial where the viewer is authorized to see the plaintext (for example, a user viewing their own credential on their own profile page).

 A worked example of this pattern lives in
 `tom_demoapp <https://github.com/TOMToolkit/tom_demoapp>`__'s